 Kayaking the worlds' rivers, especially those with rapids, can be a beautiful and rewarding experience, but it can also be very dangerous.
 Respect the awesome power of moving water.
 It is our recommendation that anyone partaking in whitewater activities should be a strong swimmer, and if you are not familiar with the location, be accompanied by someone experienced and knowledgeable about the hazards on the river.
 Many whitewater locations have local guides for hire or boat rental businesses with knowledgeable personnel.
 Ask questions like how high is the river today, what class of whitewater can I expect to encounter and how do I contact emergency services if needed?

 Whitewater is classified in six levels: Class I through Class VI.
 Class I is considered easy and only basic boating skills are needed.
 Class VI is too dangerous to pass through and should not be attempted.
-Sea Eagle Fast Track kayaks are rated for use in up to Class II whitewater which means: some rough water, maybe some rocks, small drops, might require maneuvering.
-(Skill Level: Basic Paddling Skill).
+Sea Eagle Explorer kayaks are rated for use in up to Class IV whitewater.
+Whitewater, large waves, long rapids, rocks, maybe a considerable drop, sharp maneuvers may be needed.
+(Skill Level: Advanced Whitewater Experience).
 It is very important to learn as much about a river as you can before you go down it, and be prepared to deal with changing conditions or dangers that might arise.
 Don't be hesitate to portage (carry your boat and equipment) around obstacles that appear to be beyond your ability.

 When kayaking a river, you are likely to move from areas of flat-water into areas of whitewater and back again.
 Open the drain valves before entering the rapids so the boat will not swamp under the weight of water flowing in.
 With the drains open, the boat will partially fill with water.
 The amount of water will depend on how much weight is in the kayak.
+DO NOT USE YOUR SKEG IN WHITEWATER.
 You will need the skeg for the flat-water sections.
 The skeg can be slid in and out of the base without deflating the boat.
 If you consistently paddle a shallow river, you can purchase a skeg and cut it down so it does not draw as much water.
 Of course cutting the skeg down will reduce its effectiveness, but paddling on flat-water without a skeg is difficult.
 We recommend always having the foot pump with the boat in the event of an air leak of if you need to let air out for some reason.
 Our Tall Back Seats (TBS) are recommended because of their low center of gravity.
 We also recommend a foot rest, and for more challenging rivers, thigh straps.